altoviso/backdraft-examples/README.md

 ## What's Included

+### hello-world.html
+Code used for the single file quick start demo shown in [Installation](http://backdraftjs.org/install.html).

-### hello-world-dynamic
+### hello-world.amd.html
-Code used for Section [Components](http://backdraftjs.org/tutorial/3-components.html)  of the Tutorial.
+Code used for the single file quick start AMD demo shown in [Installation](http://backdraftjs.org/install.html).

-### hello-world-static
+### hello-world
-Code used for Section [Elements](http://backdraftjs.org/tutorial/2-elements.html) of the Tutorial.
+Code used for Section [Hello, World](http://backdraftjs.org/tutorial.html#bd-tutorial.helloWorld)  of the Tutorial.

 ### js-framework-benchmark
 A Backdraft implementation of the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) exercise.

+### polygraph
+A Backdraft implementation of the Vue Polygraph demo.
+A good example of reflecting [watchable data](http://backdraftjs.org/tutorial.html#bd-tutorial.watchableData), [SVG elements](http://backdraftjs.org/docs.html#bd-core.functions.svg), and building components with variable, homogeneous [children components](http://backdraftjs.org/tutorial.html#bd-tutorial.children).

 ### schedule
 Demonstrates a sortable grid with sort-controlling widgets in the header.
 Both the grid and the widgets are built from scratch with Backdraft with no external dependencies.
 This is a really nice demo of how performant Backdraft code can be and how easy it is to build complex user interface widgets.

-### state-button
-Code used for Secttion [Events](http://backdraftjs.org/tutorial/4-events.html) of the Tutorial.

 ### Thinking in Backdraft.
 Demonstrates the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) example as expressed with Backdraft.
 It is interesting that most React's discussion applies equally to Backdraft yet the underlying design of React and Backdraft are quite different.